sfepy/sfepy/doc/developer_guide.rst

 With git
 """"""""

-*NOTE*: The below is somewhat superceded by the gitwash tutorial, which was shamelessly borrowed from the *Numpy* project.
-Read this below.
+**NOTE**: This section is somewhat superceded by the `Contributing to SfePy` documentation, which was shamelessly borrowed from the *Numpy* project.
+Read this from the links below.

 .. toctree::
    :maxdepth: 2